netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   MTU size from all available network paths.
 However, it must be considered that these values are not verified.
 - On the server, MTU values from path metadata are not available.
-  It is possible to request these from a local control server, but the exact path may not be available.
+  The server may request these from the local AS, but the exact path may not be available (in SCION, different ASes may offer different sets of paths to their customers).
-  Also, new paths should usually be opened by the client, not the server, see {{Section 9 of QUIC-TRANSPORT}}.
+  Also, except for initially proposing a preferred address ({{Section 9.6 of QUIC-TRANSPORT}}), new paths must be opened by the client, not the server, see {{Section 9 of QUIC-TRANSPORT}}.

 ## Path Selection {#patsel}